 To broaden the campaign’s reach, Dr. Susan Love Foundation for Breast Cancer Research is collaborating with Share Cancer Support and the Tigerlily Foundation, as well as other advocacy groups.
 Share Cancer Support educates and empowers women of all ethnicities facing breast and ovarian cancer.
 The Tigerlily Foundation is committed to providing education, awareness, advocacy and hands-on-support to young women, ages 15-45 years old, before, during and after breast cancer.

-Army of Women has, to date, enrolled over 380,000 women and men in research studies that range from investigating the causes of breast cancer and prevention to exploring survivors’ quality of life to finding new treatments for metastatic breast cancer.
+Love Research Army has, to date, enrolled over 380,000 women and men in research studies that range from investigating the causes of breast cancer and prevention to exploring survivors’ quality of life to finding new treatments for metastatic breast cancer.
 With “Commit to Love,” Dr. Susan Love Foundation for Breast Cancer Research hopes to increase the number of women of color who learn about and enroll in the program.

 To learn more about the campaign and join the movement, visit CommitToLove.org